raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

         - `I can deal with him` Puedo encargarme, se centra más en que él es molesto/desagradable = cope with (hacer frente emocionalmente)
-        - más emocional, lidiar con algo difícil o estresante ? : `I have to deal with a lot of paperwork at work` ? : `I can handle the situation`
-    ? : `I have to cope with a lot of stress at work` ? : `I have to cope with difficult customers`
+        - más emocional, lidiar con algo difícil o estresante ?
+Tengo que ocuparme de mucho papeleo en el trabajo : `I have to deal with a lot of paperwork at work` ?
+Puedo manejar la situación : `I can handle the situation` ?
+Tengo que tratar con mucho estrés en el trabajo : `I have to cope with a lot of stress at work` ?
+Tengo que tratar con clientes difíciles : `I have to cope with difficult customers`

 ## Teamwork